wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-excel/includes/7-exercise-dialogs.md

 1. To open the add-in task pane, on the **Home** tab, choose **Show Task pane**.
 1. Choose **Open Dialog** .
 1. While the dialog is open, drag it and resize it.
 You can interact with the worksheet and press other buttons on the task pane, but you cannot launch a second dialog from the same task pane page.
-1. In the dialog, enter a name and choose the **OK** button.
+1. In the dialog, enter a name, and choose **OK**.
 The name appears on the task pane and the dialog closes.
 1. Optionally, comment out the line `dialog.close();` in the `processMessage` function.
 Then repeat the steps of this section.
 The dialog stays open and you can change the name.
 You can close it manually by pressing the **X** button in the upper right corner.

 ![Excel tutorial - Dialog](../media/07-excel-tutorial-dialog-open-2.png)